calebstein1/TinyTags/README.md

 When a taggable element is toggled off, the `Tags_Hidden` class is set for it.
 This class will need to be addressed with CSS.
 Similarly, each button will always have either the `Tags_ToggleActive` or `Tags_ToggleInactive` class, and each checkbox will always have either the `Tags_CheckActive` or `Tags_CheckInactive` class.

-See the included HTML file for a basic usage example.